-Radio-controlled clocks in Germany receive the exact time from the time signal transmitter DCF-77 near Frankfurt/Main.
-They do not constantly update the time signal for energy saving reasons.
+Radio-controlled clocks and alarm clocks in Germany receive the exact time from the time signal transmitter DCF-77 near Frankfurt/Main.
+They do not constantly update the time signal for energy-saving reasons.
 Most have a fixed time, at which they synchronize themselves with the atomic clock.

-If radio clocks do not change, it is usually due to reception problems, which can be caused by radio interference or low battery power.
-It is also possible that the nightly update was made too early.
-If this time is before the time change (e.g. 1 a.m.), the radio-controlled clock does not yet notice the changeover and only changes over the next day (at 1 am).
+If devices do not change, it is usually due to reception problems, which can be caused by radio interference or low battery power.
+It is also possible that the automatic nightly update was made too early.
+If this time is before the time change (e.g. 1 am), the radio-controlled clock or alarm clock does not yet notice the changeover and only changes over the next day (at 1 am).

 Important to know: If an update was not successful during the night, the correction attempt will not follow until the following night.

-With some radio-controlled clocks the synchronization can be triggered manually.
+With some radio-controlled devices, the synchronization can be triggered manually.
 Here a look into the operating instructions helps.
 Or you can restart by removing the battery(ies) and then reinserting them.
-On this occasion it is a good idea to check the charge level of the batteries.
+On this occasion, it is a good idea to check the charge level of the batteries.

 How do I prepare for the time change?

 On Monday at the latest, we will feel the time change when the alarm goes off.
-Early risers will wake up an hour earlier than usual, but in the evening they will be already tired at dinner time.
-Problems falling asleep and staying asleep, tiredness, dissatisfaction and sometimes loss of appetite all come as a result.
+While as many workers as possible are expected to retreat to the home office in the current Coronavirus pandemic, not everyone can start the day later.
+Many have to get up early because they work tirelessly these days to take care of our health, safety, and supplies.
+Problems falling asleep and staying asleep, tiredness, dissatisfaction, and sometimes loss of appetite all come as a result.

-- Change your sleep pattern on Friday: If your daily routine allows it, go to bed later Friday night and start your Saturday later.
+- Change your sleep pattern on Friday: If your daily routine allows it, go to bed earlier Friday night and start your Saturday earlier.

 - Waking up with daylight: A method of waking up gently is to leave it to the sun to wake you up.
 The slowly brightening daylight will wake you up gently and naturally.
 Alternatively, you can use a light alarm clock, like our SOLUNA a light alarm clock with colour-changing mood light and room climate, which simulates sunrise.